chrizree/LANTurtleQuickCredsVariant/README.md

 # LANTurtleQuickCredsVariant
 A variant of the 1.3 version available on the Hak5 GitHub

+---

+Usage:

+Don't download the quickcreds module using the LAN Turtle text "GUI" menu system.
+Download this quickcreds file and place it in /etc/turtle/modules and when that is done, enter the LAN Turtle text "GUI" and configure the module and enable it.
+Then start using it.

+---

-Main changes made compared to the "official" Hak5 1.3 version that was available Feb 2021 on Hak5 GitHub
+Main changes made compared to the "official" Hak5 1.3 version that was available Feb 2021 on Hak5 GitHub:

 - Using a more consistent way of indenting the script code so that it will be easy to read and follow